Joint Energy Team

 • 1a.
 Benchmarking - Energy benchmarking standards will be established for all city-owned building

 • 1b.
-Submetering - Energy submetering pilot project at WWTP Blower Building
+Submetering - Implement energy submetering pilot project at all City buildings

 • 2.
 Electric Vehicle Transition Committee

 • 2a.
-Fuel Tracking - Implement a regular (recommended quarterly) Fleet Fuel Consumption Report the quarter after telematics are implemented.
+Fuel Tracking - Implement and maintain a regular Fleet Fuel Consumption Report

 • 2b.
-EV Charging - Enter the city into a holistic (chargers, installation, service, tracking, reporting, chargebacks, etc.) contract for EV chargers through existing cooperative agreement or RFP process by the end of Q2 FY25.
+EV Charging - Enter the City into a holistic contract for EV chargers

 • 2c.
-EV Policy - Create a centralized EV Charging Policy by the end of Q3 FY25 respective to the results of Goal 2b
+EV Policy - Create a centralized EV Charging Policy for City fleet vehicles and charging

 • 3.
 Energy Conservation & Education Committee

 • 3a.
-Conservation Policy - Adopt Policy: Energy Conservation
+Conservation Policy - Adopt an Energy Conservation Policy for City buildings

 • 3c.
-Training - HR training for energy conservation
+Training - Develop HR training for energy conservation for all City employees

 • 3e.
-Policy Integration - Integrate energy conservation policy requirements into CIP projects
+Policy Integration - Integrate energy conservation requirements into CIP projects

 • 4.
 Smart Infrastructure Committee

 • 4a.
-Stakeholder Engagement Plan - Develop public outreach & engagement plan for smart infrastructure projects
+Stakeholder Engagement Plan - Develop a public outreach & engagement plan for smart infrastructure projects

 • 4b.
-Smart Government Policy - Establish governance policy for Smart City Initiatives
+Smart Governance Policy - Establish a governance policy for Smart City Initiatives

 • 4c.
 Outdoor Lighting - Determine costs for converting pedestrian lights to LED